eddie2200/requirement-analysis/README.md

 User logs in (or browses homepage) → searches for a BnB → no suitable results → system returns user to homepage.
 ### actors
--Users
+- Users
--System admin managers
+- System admin managers
--external systems eg: payment gateway for transaction and confirmation
+- external systems eg: payment gateway for transaction and confirmation
 - external stystems 2 eg: cloud back up for data storage